Albany County, New York: Museums

 Albany County has many historical sites and museums covering a wide range of topics and time periods.
-The Albany Institute of History and Art founded in 1791 is one of the oldest museums in the United States, and the New York State Museum is the oldest and largest state museum in the country.
+The Albany Institute of History and Art, founded in 1791, is one of the oldest museums in the United States, and the New York State Museum is the country's oldest and largest state museum.
 Many of the museums are historical sites themselves, such as Cherry Hill, the Ten Broeck Mansion, and the Schuyler Mansion in the city of Albany and the Pruyn House in Colonie.
-The Quackenbush House is the second oldest house in the city of Albany and is part of the Albany Heritage Area Visitors Center, which includes a planetarium.
-The Albany Pine Bush Discovery Center in the city of Albany includes hands-on activities to learn about the unique Pine Bush Barrens of the city of Albany and towns of Guilderland and Colonie.
+The Quackenbush House is the second oldest house in Albany and part of the Albany Heritage Area Visitors Center, which includes a planetarium.
+The Albany Pine Bush Discovery Center in Albany includes hands-on activities to learn about the unique Pine Bush Barrens of the Albany, Guilderland, and Colonie.
 Covering the history of pharmacy is the Throop Drug Store Museum at the Albany College of Pharmacy.
 The USS Slater, DE-766 is a World War II Destroyer Escort, the last floating Destroyer Escort, owned by the Destroyer Escort Historical Museum is moored from Spring to Fall at the foot of Quay Street in the Hudson River.
-The ship is open for tours each week and contains an excellent and well-maintained collection of World War II US Naval artifacts.
+The ship is open for tours each week and has a well-maintained collection of World War II US Naval artifacts.

-There are several art museums in Albany County; including the Albany Center Gallery, in downtown Albany, which exhibits works by local artists within a 100 mi radius of that city; the University Art Museum, at the University at Albany, SUNY; and the Opalka Gallery, at the Sage College of Albany.
+There are several art museums in Albany County: the Albany Center Gallery, in downtown Albany, which exhibits works by local artists within a 100 mi radius of that city; the University Art Museum, at the University at Albany, SUNY; and the Opalka Gallery, at the Sage College of Albany.
 The Empire State Plaza in Albany has one of the most important state collections of modern art in the U.S.